-CLM Tools and Feature specific to the Windows 7 platform are:
+CLM Tools and Features specific to our Windows platform include the following:

-- SysMan Build Key: a customized OS deployment application that uses an 8GB USB flash drive to install Windows on the machine in as little as 5 minutes of staff time.
+- SysMan Build Key: a customized OS deployment application that uses a 10GB USB flash drive to install Windows on the machine in as little as 5 minutes of staff time.

 - Remote rebuild: computers can be remotely scheduled to rebuild themselves if they are malfunctioning or if a new set of application suites is deployed.